Game-of-whales/GOW-SDK-IOS/README.md

 ### Step 13

 You can send additional data about your players by using the ``Profile`` method. ``Profile`` method should be called if key parameters of your app or a player have changed.

+>>In order to work with AI offers you should send at least 5 number-type properties and at least one progress based parameter.

 >If you send more than 3000 properties, **Game of Whales** will sort all properties alphabetically and will save only the first 3000.